King Alfred's Academy

-King Alfred's Academy is a Secondary school in Wantage, Oxfordshire, recognised as an Academy.
+King Alfred's Academy is a comprehensive co-educational secondary school in Wantage, Oxfordshire, administered as an academy.
 It is named after King Alfred the Great, who ruled Wessex from 871 to 899 and was born in Wantage in 849 AD.
-The school has approximately 140 teachers and 1,800 students spread across two sites.
+The school has approximately 140 teachers and 1,800 pupils spread across two sites.

 History

 The earliest phase of the school was created by letters patent of Queen Elizabeth I in 1597.
 Properties given for charitable purposes in the reigns of Henry VI and Henry VII were applied for the relief of the poor, road maintenance and the funding of a schoolmaster to teach grammar.
-The original school was built in the churchyard moving to a new site in 1849.
+The original school was built in the churchyard moving to a new site and adopting the name 'King Alfred' in 1849, the millenary of the latter's birth.

 The school amalgamated with Icknield (now East Site) and Segsbury (now West Site) during the 1980s.

 The three schools (Segsbury Secondary Modern, Icknield Comprehensive and King Alfred's Grammar School) were broadly independent from each other, with some links from 1972.
 They merged to become Wantage School (Segsbury, Icknield, and King Alfred's Halls) for the 1984/5 academic term.
 For the 1987/8 term and beyond, the whole entity was renamed King Alfred's School to retain the former's history.

 The Sixth Form was built in the late 1970s next door to Centre Site.

 The School became a Specialist Sports College in the late 1990s.
 For most of the 2000s the school was known as King Alfred's Community and Sports College.

 In September 2011 King Alfred's was designated an Academy and retained sports college status.

 On 25 April 2014 King Alfred's was visited by Prince Edward, Earl of Wessex and his wife Sophie, Countess of Wessex to open the new hall block at Centre Site.

-Alumni include: computer scientist Professor Dave Cliff; spy novelist John Gardner; actor/author Stephen North; jockey Lester Piggott; neuroscientist Professor Anil Seth; Anna Yearley OBE, Executive Director of human-rights nonprofit Reprieve; Erin Kennedy MBE, paralympic coxswain; and Christopher Ricks literary critic and scholar.
+Alumni include: computer scientist Professor Dave Cliff; spy novelist John Gardner; actor/author Stephen North; jockey Lester Piggott; neuroscientist Professor Anil Seth; Anna Yearley OBE, Executive Director of human-rights nonprofit Reprieve; Erin Kennedy MBE, paralympic coxswain; Christopher Ricks literary critic and scholar and Thomas Skurray managing director of Morlands (1890 - 1938).